Is Paysbook legit or scam? Read on and find out.

 Possible Violations of Paysbook

-Based on my review, the following are the possible violations of Paysbook;
+Based on our review, the following are the possible violations of Paysbook;

 - Consumer Act of the Philippines and its IRR (R.A 7394)- The company’s business model looks like a pyramid sales scheme, a prohibited practice.